 As you approach mile 16 along the Cape Cod National Seashore, be on the lookout for the Salt Pond Visitor Center, which houses a bicycle repair shop.
 The remaining miles of the corridor are lightly forested in trees and shrubs that have adapted to drier, sandier conditions.
 This stretch offers public camping facilities and coastal overlooks.

-At trail's end, the Wellfleet trailhead provides a parking area and basic restroom.
+At trail's end, the South Wellfleet trailhead provides a parking area and basic restroom.
 The town itself occupies a narrow strip of the cape, flanked by the Atlantic Ocean and Cape Cod Bay.
-It's well worth continuing another mile on Long Pond Road to Maguire's Landing, where you can look for shells on the lovely beach, take a dip in the Atlantic or simply enjoy the rewarding ocean view.
+It's well worth continuing another mile on LeCount Hollow Road to Maguire Landing Beach, where you can look for shells, take a dip in the Atlantic or simply enjoy the rewarding ocean view.

 The Cape Cod Rail Trail is in the mid-Cape area in southeastern Massachusetts.
 Free parking is available at several locations, including the trailhead on State Route 134 in South Dennis and the trailhead on LeCount Hollow Road in South Wellfleet.
 To reach the South Dennis trailhead, take US 6 to Exit 9 and head south on SR 134, past Patriots Square Plaza and Cumberland Farms.
 The trailhead parking area is on the left about 0.5 mile south of the exit.

 This trail is a must-see if you are visiting Cape Cod.
 It's a fantastic trail for those that are looking to give bicycling a try.
 It got me back on a bike after many years, and I've become an avid biker as a result.